Split-and-Merge-Proxy/smp-docking/README.md

 # SMP-docking
-This repository is tor rigid protein-protein docking task.
+This repository is for the rigid protein-protein docking task.

 ## 1. Environment Setup